Seattle child support lawyer

 How do Washington courts calculate child support?

-The income and financial resources of both parents
+Income and financial resources of both parents

 Income that the child has earned